 The flour blend I used for making Gluten Free Malt Loaf is wholegrain and darker than blends you usually buy for baking cakes.
 It also contains no rice flour.
 These two factors mean that the blend offers better structure and avoids the gritty texture that comes from standard rice-based blends.

-But for those who want to go down the standard route, using a supermarket brown gluten free flour blend should work fine (although I can’t guarantee the texture or flavour will be exactly the same).
-Just make sure to check whether the blend already contains xanthan gum and if it does, make the adjustments as stated in the recipe.
+But for those who want to go down the standard route, using a supermarket brown gluten free flour blend should work fine.
+I can’t guarantee the texture or flavour will be exactly the same and testing with Doves brown bread flour did result in a dryer crumb.
+If the blend contains rice flour, I would advise adding a little additional liquid (about 15 ml) to compensate.
+And be sure to check whether the blend already contains xanthan gum too.
+If it does, make the adjustments as stated in the recipe.

 To the base blend, you will also need to add additional Buckwheat flour.
 This is important.
 Whatever other blend you use, don’t miss this ingredient.
 It brings a dark earthiness that helps the overall experience of ‘malt’.